 To insure the integrity of grant review process, representatives of the PNW-FRB with tenure serve as chairs of internal research review subcommittees.
 A subcommittee of tenured faculty representatives of the PNW-FRB will serve as reviewers for Internal Grant proposals.
 If committees have insufficient number of members they can be populated by qualified members of the faculty, including but not limited to previous grant awardees

 Additionally, the PNW-FRB reviews reports of the Office of Sponsored Programs on faculty grant activity (funded and unfunded).

 The PNW-FRB serves in an advisory role for research centers/institutes.
 Responsibilities include reviewing guidelines for creation and evaluation of research-focused centers and institutes; reviewing written reports of research centers/institutes and providing written feedback to directors of Centers/Institutes and to the VCAA and Provost.

 A subcommittee of tenured faculty representatives of the PNW-FRB with vote will serve as reviewers of Research Centers and Institutes.

 The PNW-FRB is comprised of 16 Members from across the University, with 11 voting representatives.

 Board terms for representatives last for three years.
 Initial terms (to be determined) shall be staggered during the first three years of the PNW-FRB to allow for rotating membership.

 The PNW-FRB is comprised of the following Members:

-- Seven representatives of non-administrative tenured and tenure-track associate and full professors from the following areas, serving with vote:
+- Seven non-administrative, tenured faculty representatives from the following areas, serving with vote: